brdavs/discount_ascii_warehouse/static/README.md

 About the solution
 ==================

 This is a quick solution to the task with minimal codebase (<200 lines with comments), minimal dependencies and, fast, slick UX.
-The focus of development was speed, size and maintainability of code with minimal external dependencies.
+The focus of development was speed, size and maintainability of code.

 Running the project
 -------------------